Using Causality for Enhanced Prediction of Web Traffic Time Series: Methodology

 \subsection{CCMPlus Module}

 In this section, we aim to derive a feature representation that captures causal relationships across web services from raw time series data, thereby improving the precision of traffic prediction.
-This process involves constructing the causal correlation matrix by estimating each time point of one web service time series using points from the shadow manifolds of another web service time series, and then generating the CCMPlus representation using the causal correlation matrix.
+This process follows the original CCM algorithm, and constructs the causal correlation matrix by estimating each time point of one web service time series using points from the shadow manifolds of another web service time series.
+After that, the casualty matrix is used to generate the CCMPlus representation.